 - seeing your dentist regularly for cleanings

-- eating yogurt regularly to avoid yeast growth
+- eating yogurt regularly, which may help prevent yeast growth

-You should see your doctor if your dry mouth is frequent or severe.
-Your doctor will want to diagnose the cause of your dry mouth to recommend the appropriate treatment plan.
+If your dry mouth is frequent or severe, talk with your doctor.
+They will want to diagnose the cause of your dry mouth to recommend the appropriate treatment plan.

 If you don’t already have a primary care provider, you can browse doctors in your area through the Healthline FindCare tool.